 Free festive car parking could come to Oswestry

-A call for free car parking in Oswestry in the run up to Christmas goes to councillors tonight.
+A call for free car parking in Oswestry in the run-up to Christmas will be discussed by councillors tonight.

 Two ideas will be discussed – having free parking for the two weekends immediately before December 25 or having free parking from 2pm each day between December 11-24.